Keswick, South Norfolk

-Keswick (/ˈkɛzɪk/) is a village and former civil parish, now in the parish of Keswick and Intwood, in the English county of Norfolk.
+Keswick (/ˈkɛzɪk/) is a village and former civil parish, now in the parish of Keswick and Intwood, in the South Norfolk district, in the English county of Norfolk.

 Keswick is located 6.5 mi east of Wymondham and 2.4 mi south-west of Norwich.

 Etymology

 Keswick's name is of Anglo-Saxon origin and derives from the Old English for the farm specialising in cheese.

 History

 In the Domesday Book, Keswick is listed as a settlement of 38 households in the hundred of Humbleyard.
 In 1086, the village was divided between the East Anglian estates of Roger Bigod and Godric the Steward.

-A watermill is recorded in Keswick since the time of the Norman Conquest, along the River Yare.
-The current building was built in the Nineteenth Century and has now been converted into private residences.
+A watermill has been recorded in Keswick since the time of the Norman Conquest, along the River Yare.
+The current building was built in the 19th century and has now been converted into private residences.